 In addition to the diagrams where the fermionic jet is tagged, there are LP NLO contributions to the SIDIS jet cross-section where the gluon jet with transverse momentum $\Pt=\boldsymbol{k}_{g\perp}$ and $z=z_g\lesssim P_\perp^2/Q^2$ is measured~\cite{Chen:2024brp} (examples of diagrams are shown in the second row of Fig.\,\ref{fig:Feynman-graphs}).
-They are computed in detail in the Supplemental Material following the method outlined above.
-Remarkably, the LP component of these diagrams now depends on the gluon-gluon dipole,
+They are computed in detail in the SM following the method outlined above.
+Remarkably, the LP component of these diagrams now depends on the gluon-gluon dipole $\mathcal{D}_A(x,\qt)$.

-with $U_{\zt}$ a Wilson line in the \textit{adjoint} representation.
 Indeed, in the limit $Q\gg P_\perp$ with $P_\perp$ now that of the gluon, the $q\bar q$ pair becomes the smallest dipole with transverse size $r_{xy}\sim 1/Q$ much smaller than the transverse distance $r_{zx}\sim 1/P_\perp$ between the $q\bar q$ pair and the gluon.
 Like in semi-inclusive diffractive DIS~\cite{Iancu:2021rup,Hatta:2022lzj}, an effective gluon-gluon dipole is built in the amplitude out of the NLO gluon and this very small $q\bar q$ dipole.
 The gluon-jet contribution eventually reads